The openssl s_client

 option.
 This prevents session and certificate information is printed and that the session is renegotiated when we enter a command starting with the letter R

 .
-The latter is useful, as one of the commands you need to enter is RCPT TO
+The latter is useful, as one of the commands you need to enter later is RCPT TO

 option.
-To prevent the session is renegotiated when you enter the enter the RCPT TO command you can simply type the command in lowercase.
+To prevent that the session is renegotiated when you enter the enter the RCPT TO

 $ openssl s_client -connect strawberry.active-ns.com:465 -quiet ...
 220-strawberry.active-ns.com ESMTP Exim 4.93 #2 Mon, 08 Mar 2021 18:20:41 +0000 220-We do not authorize the use of this system to transport unsolicited, 220 and/or bulk e-mail.